Menzies Campbell: Political views

-Personal life
+Personal life and death

 Campbell married Elspeth, Lady Grant-Suttie, daughter of Major General Roy Urquhart and ex-wife of Sir Philip Grant-Suttie, 8th Baronet, in June 1970.
-The couple had no children, but Lady Campbell had a son from her first marriage.
-Lady Campbell died on 5 June 2023, aged 83.
+The couple had no children, but she had a son from her first marriage.
+She died on 5 June 2023, aged 83.

-Death and tributes

-Campbell died at a care facility in London, on 26 September 2025, at the age of 84.
+Campbell died at a care facility in London on 26 September 2025, aged 84.
 Following his death, tributes were paid across political and academic communities, with the University of St Andrews lowering its flags to half-mast in his honour.
 Liberal Democrat leader Sir Ed Davey described him as "a true Liberal giant" and praised his "morality, courage and wisdom" in opposing the Iraq War.
 Scottish Liberal Democrat leader Alex Cole-Hamilton called him "my MP, my mentor and my friend", adding that "from the Olympic track to Westminster, his contribution will long be remembered."
 Scottish First Minister John Swinney described Campbell as "one of the most distinguished and well-liked political figures of his generation".